coltonstearns/dynamic-gaussian-marbles/README.md

 -------------------------|-------------------------
 ![](media/cayote-tracking.gif) | ![](media/cayote-teaser.gif)

+## Changelog
+- Oct.
+21st, 2024: v0.2: Better models updated data loading. **Old checkpoints and datasets from v0.1 will not work with this version!**
+- Sep.
+10th, 2024: v0.1: initial release of code.

 ## Installation

 > This code has been tested on Ubuntu 20.04 with Python 3.10, CUDA 11.7, and PyTorch 2.0.1.